Cochin Chicken Breed Guide: Size, Recognized Varieties, Eggs, Care & Images

 Barred Cochin Rooster

-The American Poultry Association standard issued it in 1874.
-In both the countries it is classified as one of the Asian classes – the other two breeds are Brahma (from Shanghai) and Langshan (from China).
+In 1874, the American Poultry Association released the standard.
+In both countries, people classify it as one of the Asian classes – the other breeds being Brahma (from Shanghai) and Langshan (from China).

 They are available in both standard and bantam Cochin varieties.
-In England, the Cochin chicken bantams are not much popular.
-They are actually classified as Pekin bantams.
+In England, the Cochin chicken bantams are not very popular.
+People classify them as Pekin bantams.

 The acceptable color of this breed varies from the US to the UK.
 The following colors are found in the UK: